blockchain/blockchain-wallet-v4-frontend/README.md

 This repo contains the three codebases/packages listed below that are combined into one via [Lerna](https://github.com/lerna/lerna).

 ### Packages
- * [blockchain-info-components](./packages/blockchain-info-components) The shared UI components library
+ * [blockchain-info-components](./packages/blockchain-info-components) The shared UI components library.
- * [blockchain-wallet-v4](./packages/blockchain-wallet-v4) The functional library for handling wallets
+ * [blockchain-wallet-v4](./packages/blockchain-wallet-v4) The functional library for handling wallets.
- * [blockchain-wallet-v4-frontend](./packages/blockchain-wallet-v4-frontend) The frontend application built with React/Redux
+ * [blockchain-wallet-v4-frontend](./packages/blockchain-wallet-v4-frontend) The frontend application built with React/Redux.

 ## Local Development